A MILLION QUESTIONS

 nine hundred years after the completion of the Man'yōshū, poets

 looked back to the Kokinshū as the finest flowering of court poetry,

 a model that they sought to emulate in language, subjects and above all its

 typical form, the waka."

-chignon. the [sic] marumage hairstyle, a traditional coiffure developed
+"...lit. a round chignon. the marumage hairstyle, a traditional coiffure developed

 during the Edo period (1603-1868).
 The style is made up of an elevated

 oval-shaped chignon, a small front tuft, and puffed-out back and side locks.

 It was widely worn by married women until the end of the Meiji era

 Quote from: Dictionary of Japanese Culture by Setsuko Kojima and